An angler has broken the ultimate fishing record by becoming the first person in the world to catch 1,000 different species of fish.

 The record rodman has fished on every continent bar Antarctica, including places as far flung as Cambodia and the exotic Isle of Wight.

-spent two years and 4,000 pounds alone trying to capture an Atlantic salmon in Scotland.
+He has snared virtually every freshwater fish native to Britain and spent two years and 4,000 pounds alone trying to capture an Atlantic salmon in Scotland.

 Steve has also broken 12 International Game Fishing Association records along the way and has another five pending.